-In July 2018, when our company announced the creation of our SOS Campaign – which stands for Support our school – to help improve the quality of education and provide hope to future generations, we could never have foreseen the impact that the Covid-19 pandemic would have on families over the past two years.
+In July 2018, when our company announced the creation of our SOS Campaign – which stands for Save Our Schools – to help improve the quality of education and provide hope to future generations, we could never have foreseen the impact that the Covid-19 pandemic would have on families over the past two years.
 Many have lost loved ones and providers.
-Parents have lost their livelihoods and many are unable to pay school fees,” added Mc Lellan.
+Parents have lost their livelihoods and many are unable to pay school fees,” explains Nobambo Goduka, Johannesburg’s senior marketing manager at SA Retail Properties Pty Ltd which owns the centres.

-In recognition of Madiba’s belief that a good education is the best means of escaping poverty, the five Centres’ will work closely with local schools to help deserving learners.
+In recognition of Madiba’s belief that a good education is the best means of escaping poverty, five centres - Midway Mews, Town Square, Comaro Crossing, Cambridge Crossing, East Point Shopping Centre and Montana Crossing - continually look forward to working closely with local schools to help deserving learners.

-Mc Lellan said that during these difficult times its important to try and make a difference.
-He said SA Corporate Retail was proud to be able to help out at a time when families needed it most and we stand by our commitment we made prior to the recent unrest.
+Goduka said that, during these difficult times it was important to try and make a difference.
+She said SA Corporate Retail was proud to be able to help out at a time when families needed it most and looked forward to making further contributions that would help foster the talents of tomorrow so that they could become the leaders that South Africa needs.

-Note: SA Retail Properties Pty Ltd, one of the oldest and most established companies within the South Africa’s property sector, created the SOS Campaign – which stands for Support Our Schools – in July 2018 as a tribute to the late statesman and humanitarian, Nelson Mandela.
-SA Retail Properties Pty Ltd owns 21 shopping centres across the country.
+Note to editors: SA Retail Properties Pty Ltd, one of the oldest and most established companies within the South Africa’s property sector, created the SOS Campaign – which stands for Save Our Schools – in July 2018 as a tribute to the late statesman and humanitarian, Nelson Mandela.
+SA Retail Properties Pty Ltd owns 21 shopping centre’s across the country.
 Each of these centre’s have identified and adopted a school within the community in which it is situated!